 Mental Faculty #6 ~ Intuition

 Intuition is what many call your sixth sense.
 It is what you refer to when you say “something doesn’t feel right.”
 It is a message from the Infinite, a spiritual prompting, or personal revelation.

-It is easy for us to dismiss our “gut-feeling,” or even worse, to dismiss our children’s, when the truth is we are more powerful when we are in tune in our intuition and can use it to predict outcomes, make wise choices, and get access to the mind of God.
+It is easy for us to dismiss our “gut feeling,” or even worse, to dismiss our children’s, when the truth is we are more powerful when we are in tune into our intuition and can use it to predict outcomes, make wise choices, and get access to the mind of God.

 By consistently analyzing your performance, you can quickly fine-tune your intuitive factor, and become quite skilled at predicting various outcomes.

 Wayne Dyer spoke of intuition as “guidance or as God talking, and this inner insight is never taken lightly or ignored.”

 Are you using your 6 mental faculties to create freedom?